 - The Artifact: Jeanne's status as a Saberface.
 It's a holdover from a plot point in Fate/Zero, where Gilles mistook Altria for Jeanne.
 It made sense back then because 1) Gilles was insane and 2) there were no other characters at the time (other than Mordred in her non-canon cameo in the DEEN Fate/stay night anime) that looked similar to Altria.
 It makes less sense here because of Nero, Mordred, and (to a lesser extent) Okita, who look outright identical to Altria rather than just possessing a passing resemblance to Altria like Jeanne does.

 - Balance Buff: Though powerful early on, especially given her relative ease of ascension, she was one of the worst victims of power creep due to her already mediocre to outright bad skills causing her to fall behind as more powerful Servants like Tamamo or Merlin appeared.
 Not helping her case was that her Noble Phantasm stunned her for 1 turn.
 Players discovered through datamining that she had a planned Noble Phantasm interlude, but were unimpressed by the values.
-However, when it was actually included, it turned out that instead of the laughably weak improvement players thought she would get, it instead ended up removing the demerit entirely and replacing it with a party debuff clear, removing her largest flaw, and making her one of the best stall/support-based servants in the game.
+However, when it was actually included, it turned out that instead of the laughably weak improvement players thought she would get, it instead ended up removing the demerit entirely and replacing it with a party debuff clear, removing her largest flaw, and making her one of the best support servants in the game.
 Her skills are still pretty mediocre, but her incredible Noble Phantasm combined with her absurd tankiness more than make up for it.
 These days, many players consider her to be arguably the best of the Rulers thanks to her amazing utility and versatility in any team.

 - Barrier Warrior: Her banner, Luminosité Éternelle: God is Here With Me, can create a barrier using her Magic Resistance.
 In-game this gives the party a one-turn invincibility, heal, and debuff clear.